CDorich/GrassCast_DB/README.md

 Output excel files:
 These are the files that can be downloaded as part of the database.
 Also found at data.nal.usda.gov/dataset/grasscast-database.
 The database can also be directly loaded into R as the data is processed and saved in RData files.
 More info on those access R scripts and the R shiny app will come later.
-  * GrassCast_Database_v1.xls - excel sheet that outlines basic sites level information and provies a list of availables sites in version 1 of the database.
+  * GrassCast_sitelist.xls - excel sheet that outlines basic site level information (contact info and meta-data) and provies a list of availables sites in version 1 of the database.

  The resulting/processed datasets themselves are:
  (format is the first tab being 'readme' that gives metadata, second tab reflecting the data)
-  * ANPP_metadata.xls - annual aboveground net primary productivity (ANPP) data
+  * ANPP.xls - annual aboveground net primary productivity (ANPP) data.
+Single ANPP value per site-pasture.
   * ANPP_raw.xls - Temporal biomass measurements that are part of ANPP data sets
   * Functional.xls - Species or plant functional group level datasets that comprise NPP.

-  * WeightGain.xls - Cattle weight gain data from grazing experiments.
+  * Cattle_weight_gain.xls - Cattle weight gain data from grazing experiments.

-  * NDVI.xls - MODIS and AVHRR cumulative growing season NDVI value for sites in the database.
+  * NDVI.xls - MODIS and AVHRR cumulative growing season (April-October) NDVI value for sites in the database.
   * NDVI_raw.xls - MODIS AND AVHRR temporal NDVI values for sites in the database.

+ Still being worked on:
+  * climate.xls - annual and growing season splits on climate data for the sites.
+  * climate_raw.xls - raw daily climate data for the sites.

 -Chris Dorich
 chris.dorich@colostate.edu